Osmosis-AI/osmosis-remote-rollout-example/rollout_server/docs/ARCHITECTURE.md

 This RolloutServer drives an agent loop externally using an async-init protocol.

+This repo is an **example server**: it delegates the protocol implementation to the Osmosis rollout Python SDK (`osmosis_ai.rollout`) and keeps only example agent logic.

 High-level flow:

 1. Training calls `POST /v1/rollout/init` on RolloutServer (202 Accepted + tools).